WizardSustine/WizardSustine/README.md

 ## Greetings, I'm Juan Gabriel
 > ⚡ Fun fact: I started coding in 1998 (8yo), mainly modifying .bat files for games using Notepad or CMD.
 By 2001 (11yo), my brother was learning web design with Adobe Dreamweaver, Fireworks, and Flash.
-So I took Flash, stole a Squashing mosquitoes sample game, and modified its vectors and graphics to create a teacher in a classroom squashing flying paper balls.
-I exported it to HTML so my teachers could play it.
-Since then I've been writing code sporadically when the need arises, regardless of the language.
+So I took Flash, stole a Squashing mosquitoes sample game, and modified its vectors and graphics to create a "teacher in a classroom squashing flying paper balls".
+I had exported it to HTML so that my teachers could play it at the time.
+Since then, I've been writing code sporadically when the need arises, regardless of the language.
+- 🌱 Since 2018, I've been focusing my efforts on web development, and JAVA development caught my attention.
 - 🔭 I'm currently making apps on Android Studio with JAVA and SQL, for my own personal purposes.
-- 🌱 Since 2018, I've been focusing my efforts on web development, and JAVA development caught my attention.
 - 💬 My work experience where focused on analyzing needs and resources, organizing tasks, and dealing with clients, providers, architects, engineers, and lawyers.
 Also, reading architects drawings and calculating.
-- 🤔 Identify needs for enhance our daily work and offering solutions was it my own initiative.
+> 🤔 Identify needs for enhance our daily work and offering SOLUTIONS was it my own initiative, and they always worked.
 - :chart_with_upwards_trend: Now I've chosen to work on offering smart solutions.
+At the very least, writing code makes me happy.
 <!--
 **WizardSustine/WizardSustine** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.